ekusiadadus/h2-online-judge/README.md

 - **Problem Editor**: Create and share custom puzzles with goals, walls, and traps
 - **Fully Client-Side**: Runs entirely in the browser using WebAssembly — fast and secure
 - **Internationalization**: Available in English and Japanese

+### Why H2 Online Judge?

+- Teaches algorithmic thinking with a minimal, approachable language
+- Instant feedback with an interactive, visual execution grid
+- Extensible compiler core in Rust + WASM
+- Friendly for contributors: monorepo with clear boundaries and tests
+- Built with the latest stack (Next.js 16, React 19, Tailwind v4)

 ## Quick Start